SouleymaneSow/dbt-tutorials/README.md

 The most popular adaptaters are **Postgres**, **BigQuery**, **Databricks**, **Spark**, **Redshift**, **Snowflake**, etc...

 ### Using the starter project
-# Firslty, you create your projects folder:
+Firslty, you create your projects folder:
  - mkdir dbt_tutorials

-# Secondly, you create an environnement, activate it and install dbt with the adaptater postgres :
+Secondly, you create an environnement, activate it and install dbt with the adaptater postgres :
  - python3 -m venv dbt-venv
  - ./venv/Scripts/activate (activate the environment for Windows) or source dbt-venv/bin/activate (activate the environment for Mac and Linux )
  - python -m pip install dbt-postgres

-# Then you initialize your dbt projects with : dbt init [project_name].
+Then you initialize your dbt projects with : dbt init [project_name].
     - example : I use **dbt init dbt_tutorials**.

 When you call dbt from the cli, dbt analyses the **dbt_projects.yml** and gets the **profiles.yml** that dbt needs to connect to our data warehouse.
 A profile contains all the details required to connect to your data warehouse.
- The profiles.yml file is located on **~/.dbt** or **C:\Users\your_name\.dbt\profiles.yml**
+The profiles.yml file is located on **~/.dbt** or **C:\Users\your_name\.dbt\profiles.yml**.
+The image below shows an example of the profiles.yml file with the adaptater postgres

 Try running the following commands: